raghakot/keras-text/README.md

 `word_encoder_model`.
 All such encodings per sentence is then encoded using `sentence_encoder_model`.

 - [Hierarchical attention networks](http://www.cs.cmu.edu/~./hovy/papers/16HLT-hierarchical-attention-networks.pdf)
 (HANs) can be build by composing two attention based RNN models.
-This is useful when a document has very large.
+This is useful when a document is very large.
-- For smaller document a resonable way to encode sentences is to average words within it.
+- For smaller document a reasonable way to encode sentences is to average words within it.
 This can be done by using `token_encoder_model=AveragingEncoder()`
 - Mix and match encoders as you see fit for your problem.